 Information Gain in Decision Tree

 Now, what if we have a categorical target variable?
 For categorical variables, a reduction in variation won’t quite cut it.
 Well, the answer to that is Information Gain.
-The Information Gain method is used for splitting the nodes when the target variable is categorical.
-It works on the concept of entropy and is given by:
+The Information Gain method splits the nodes when the target variable is categorical.
+It operates based on the concept of entropy and is given by:

 information gain